-"Julita..."
-Shadoe urged, then looked at her father.
+"Julita," Shadoe urged, then looked at her father.
 "Garret, tell her."
 "Julita, baby," Garret said while looking at her with a gleam of love in his eyes.
 "You can trust Shadoe.
 He's here to help us."
-Her eyes burned into his.
 "You want me to Papa?"
-"Yes, baby, I do."
-He saw her reluctance.
-"I wouldn't tell you to do something that would hurt you, sweetheart.
+"Yes, baby, I do.
+I wouldn't tell you to do something that would hurt you, sweetheart.
 You know that, don't you?"
 "Yes, Papa," she answered.
-He had to be telling her the truth, she reasoned with herself.
-She could see it in his eyes.
-Slowly she forced herself to turn toward Shadoe, looked down at the dripping cloth, then murmured, "Okay."
-Shadoe approached her slowly, careful not to frighten her.
+He had to be telling her the truth, she could see it in his eyes.
+Slowly she forced herself to turn toward Shadoe, looked down at the dripping cloth, and then murmured, "Okay." \ \ \ \ Shadoe approached her slowly, careful not to frighten her.
 He wanted to kiss away her fear, take care of her, but after a lifetime of abuse, she was fragile.
 Being very careful, he cupped her face in one hand while he rubbed with the other.
 Several minutes passed, and when her face was finally clean of the macabre drawings, it was like the sun just came out from behind a dark cloud.
 Large, violet eyes, lips that were full, pink and pillowed into the sweetest softness he had ever seen.
-Dark, sooty lashes with a tilt to the corners of her eyes that could have convinced him that they held all the mysterious secrets of the Far East.
-Her lids were lazy, and her brows fanned up into an intriguing arch, making her face hers alone ... not like millions of other women.
-Shadoe had felt all along that she was different, and she was ... in her own way.
+Dark, sooty lashes seductive, lazy lids, and her brows fanned up into an intriguing arch, making her face hers alone, not like millions of other women.
+Shadoe felt all along that she was different, and she was..
 Her creamy, heart-shaped face went well with her red-gold hair that tumbled around her face, the last few riotous hours pulling it out of a rubber band at her nape.
 He wanted to kiss the loveliness, the innocence, but instead, slowly turned her to the dingy mirror.
 She stared, but her face was shadowed and indistinct.
-It seemed to get lost within the gloom of the room and the dark patches where the silver backing had worn off.
+It seemed to get lost within the gloom of the room and the dark patches where the silver backing had worn off the mirror.
 Realizing the problem, Shadoe quickly plunged his hand in his pocket and retrieved a lighter, then placed it near her face and struck it.
 The flame revealed a perfect face.
-No scars ... nothing.
+No scars-nothing.
 "I can't believe it," she whispered, while lifting a hand to her face and feeling around on it.
 "Am I pretty?" she asked while still mesmerized by her reflection.
 "No," Shadoe said.
-She turned, looking at him with fear in her eyes, but smiled when he continued, saying, "you're beautiful."
-She turned back and looked at her hair.
-Reaching up, she pulled at the rubber band and allowed it to fall into a bouncing, red-gold, glossy curtain that hung well below her shoulders, reaching her waist.
-"Look, my hair, it's ... what color is it?"
-"A beautiful reddish blonde," Shadoe answered while looking into the mirror where her face was framed.
-He looked back at Garret.
-"She seems to be in love with that mirror.
-I think we might have started something here."
-"So what?" he said with a grumpy voice.
-"She deserves to know she's beautiful."
-Julita was still staring at herself, her violet eyes luminous and bright, and her creamy skin perfect.
-She turned to Shadoe.
-"She told me I was ugly ... that I had big, ugly, puckering scars on my face."
-She frowned as the painful memories returned.
-"And ... and I believed her."
-She looked back up at Shadoe.
-"She said an animal scratched my face when I was a child...."
-"She scratched you face!"
-Garret roared.
-"She was the rotten, low-down animal that got in your cradle.
-Did you know that?
-Did she tell you that?
-And then she threw me off the balcony!"
-Garret lowered his head, trying to get him temper under control.
-"How God could let a woman like that exist in this world is a mystery to me!"
-"I'm sorry, Papa," Julita said, kneeling before her father's knees.
+"Not pretty."
+"Oh," she said sadly.